 When you visit Athens, you should certainly go to the Acropolis and see the ancient temple known as the Parthenon.
 Also, make time to check out the Ancient Agora, Roman Agora, Temple of Olympian Zeus, Hadrian's Library and Kerameikos.

 The Acropolis Museum is definitely worth visiting if you are interested in ancient Greek history and culture.
 It is one of the best museums in Athens, and has a large collection of artifacts from the Acropolis archaeological site.

 How do I get from Athens Airport to the city center?

 There are a few ways to get from Athens Airport to the city center.
 You can take a taxi, bus, or the metro to Syntagma Square.

 Is the National Archaeological Museum worth visiting?

 Anyone with an interest in ancient history will appreciate spending a few hours in the National Archaeological Museum when they visit Greece.
 It has the richest collection of Ancient Greek artifacts anywhere in the world.

-More Athens and Greece Posts
+More Athens and Greece Guides

 If you would like more information as you plan your trip to Greece, you might find these other travel guides useful.
 You can also sign up to receive travel tips and advice by email using the form at the top of this page.